MarkBind/markbind/docs/userGuide/syntax/pageNavigationMenus.md

 Content of the page...
 ```

-You can specify multiple `<page-nav-print />` components in a page and they do not have to be at the top of the page.

 To view the pageNav on print, open the print preview of the page using the browser's print function.

 <box type="info" seamless>